-Offered as a standalone streaming service to ESPN's regular linear coverage, ESPN Plus offers live games, access to what was formerly known as ESPN Insider content, as well as exclusive on-demand videos.
+Offered as a standalone streaming service to ESPN's regular linear coverage, ESPN Plus hosts live games, access to what was formerly known as ESPN Insider content, as well as exclusive on-demand documentaries and shows.

-Coupled with the fact you can bundle it in with fellow streaming services Disney Plus and Hulu too, and it adds up to pretty enticing offering for existing cable subscribers and sporty cord cutters alike.
+Coupled with the fact you can bundle it in with fellow streaming services Disney Plus and Hulu too (opens in new tab), and it becomes an even more enticing offering for existing cable subscribers and sporty cord cutters alike.

 Keep reading to learn more about ESPN Plus.
 We'll give you more of an idea about what's included, how much it costs and where you can stream all of your favorite sport action on ESPN Plus.

 ESPN Plus is one of the best streaming services for those looking to stream sport, offering a package from sports stalwart ESPN.
 The package brings together live events, on-demand content and original programming not found on any other ESPN network - and puts them alongside free content from ESPN’s mother service.